-For more information about Cheder, please get in touch with Francine Cohen, Cheder Head Teacher, via the SAMS office on 01727 860642 or use our contact form
+For more information about Cheder, please get in touch with Nicola Morris, Cheder Head Teacher, via the SAMS office on 01727 860642 or use our contact form

-Additionally, we run a variety of Adult Education courses, ranging from a Judaism Back-to-Basics refresher course to a weekly text study.
+Additionally, we run a variety of Adult Education courses, ranging from a Judaism Back-to-Basics refresher course to a regular text study.